 Investors can vote with their feet but they can also intervene directly through shareholder meetings.
 To make this possible, let us modify the timing of the game.
 The initial owner of the firm cannot irreversibly select s ex ante.
+This assumption is of interest because it is likely that implementing a corporate strategy takes time and should be undertaken on a progressive basis.

+We take these effects into account by considering the following timing.
 At date 1, investors purchase the firm's shares at price P. At date 2, the general assembly of the corporation votes on a proposal to invest more or less responsibly on the basis of one-share-one-vote.
 At date 3, returns are realized.
 We denote by v_i the vote of agent i for each share he holds in the firm. $v_i = 1$ corresponds to a vote in favor of s = 1 and $v_i = 0$ to a vote in favor of s = 0.
 The aggregate vote in favor of strategy s = 1 is defined as $v = \int_0^1 v_i h_i di$.
-The majority rule implies that, if $v \ge \frac{1}{2}$, the pro-social strategy s = 1 is adopted.
+The majority rule implies that, if $v \geq \frac{1}{2}$, the pro-social strategy s = 1 is adopted.
 Otherwise, the firm adopts the purely financial strategy.